-- Time to Completion -- The average amount of time for the four students graduating in the Summer 2018-Fall 2018-Spring 2019 cycle is 37.0 months (Range: 28-48 months). - Publications -- Many of our MS students are included in one or more publications based on their thesis research, and sometimes this occurs after a student has graduated.
+- Publications -- Many of our MS students are included in publications (sometimes as first author) based on their thesis research, and sometimes this occurs after a student has graduated.
 All theses are archived and almost always available electronically through the ProQuest Dissertations & Theses database (Occasionally, these might be embargoed for a period of time in cases that additional time is needed to protect intellectual property.) - Student Presentations -- Students routinely attend conferences and present their research results.
-They also present research during the Student Research Day event held each spring on the TTU campus.
-These results are summarized elsewhere in this report. - Other Indicators -- Student grades are monitored by students, Faculty Advisors, the Research and Graduate Program Coordinator, and the Graduate School.
-Whether core courses have been completed is monitored by Faculty Advisors and the Research and Graduate Program Coordinator (the latter through the Student Success database).
-The quality of research and MS student productivity/successes are monitored by Faculty Advisors and Thesis Committee

-Members, and a variety of methods specific to the Advisors are used.
+They also present research during the Student Research and Creative Inquiry Day event held each spring on the TTU campus.
+These results are summarized elsewhere in this report. - Other Indicators -- Student grades are monitored by students, Faculty Advisors, the Graduate Program Coordinator, and the Graduate School.
+Whether core courses have been completed is monitored by Faculty Advisors and the Graduate Program Coordinator (the latter through the Student Success database).
+The quality of research and MS student productivity/successes are monitored by Faculty Advisors and Thesis Committee Members, and a variety of methods specific to the Advisors are used.
 MS students who serve as teaching assistants meet periodically with the instructors of the courses for which they TA.
-Students who are supported financially through the Centers of Excellence and other units on campus (such as the Office of Research) are generally expected to provide summary reports to document the type and quality of research completed by the students.
+Students who are supported financially through the Centers of Excellence and other units on campus (such as the Office of Research) (see details below) are generally expected to provide summary reports to document the type and quality of research completed by the students.

 Diversity of program demographics: The departmental culture is inclusive, and the faculty and staff wholeheartedly seek to include diverse perspectives and experiences throughout curricular and extracurricular activities.
-Faculty are from the U.S. and international locations including Argentina, China, and India.
-Five of the ten full-time faculty (tenured or tenure-track or Instructor) in the department are female, and on the order of 30-40% of the CHE undergraduate and graduate program enrollments are female.
-Many of the graduate students are Tennessee natives, and others are from such countries as Bangladesh, China, India, Iran, Iraq, Malaysia, Nepal, Nigeria, Serbia, and Taiwan.
+Faculty during this reporting period are from the U.S. and international locations including Argentina, China, and India.
+Five of the ten full-time faculty (tenured or tenure-track or Instructor) in the department are female, and typically on the order of 25-40% of the CHE undergraduate and graduate program enrollments are female.
+Many of the graduate students are Tennessee natives, and other current students are from such countries as Brazil, Hungary, India, Iran, Iraq, Nepal, Nigeria, and Taiwan.
 Each faculty leads a research group that includes students from various locations, and these groups typically meet often to update each other on research progress, to share insights, and to learn from each other and benefit from the unique perspectives in the group.
 The faculty hold terminal degrees from various types of institutions including large state universities and smaller private institutions.
-As indicated earlier in the report, per Fall 2018 census, 36% overall (33% at the MS level) of the graduate students in the program are female graduate students.
+As indicated earlier in the report, per Fall 2020 census, 28% overall (33% at the MS level) of the graduate students in the program are female graduate students.

 External and Internal Funding Generated/Obtained: A variety of funding mechanisms are leveraged to help with maintaining a diverse and sufficient enrollment.
-As an example, one graduate student is currently supported through an NSF Graduate Research Fellowship, and some students are also supported through NSF grants to faculty.
-Many other students in the department are supported through Research Assistantships from the TTU Centers of Excellence and other units and as Teaching Assistants funding via the Department of Chemical Engineering and the College of Engineering.
-Additional details regarding funding are provided elsewhere in the report.
+Some students are supported through faculty grants.
+Many other students in the department are supported on Research Assistantships via "Carnegie Funding" through the TTU College of Engineering with other internal funding sources including the Centers of Excellence, the Office of Research, and other units.
+Several students are supported each year as Teaching Assistants funded through the Department of Chemical Engineering and the College of Engineering.
+Additional details regarding research funding are provided elsewhere in the report, and efforts focused on increasing funding from external sources are being pursued.